Menu Close

 3. Visit the memory care facility before moving day – Caregivers should visit the facility independently to connect with staff and ask questions.
 Bringing your loved ones for visits can help them become familiar with their new environment.

-4. Plan the move for their best time of day – Seniors with dementia typically have good and bad times of the day, so plan the move during their good time to reduce stress.
-Consider having a moving company do the work while you keep your loved one occupied, so everything is unpacked and settled for them.
+4. Plan the move for their best time of day – Seniors with dementia typically have good and bad times of the day, so plan the move during their excellent time to reduce stress.
+Consider having a moving company do the work while you keep your loved one occupied so everything is unpacked and settled for them.

 5. Don’t make yourself the bad guy – In conversations with your loved one, shift the responsibility of the decision onto medical providers.
 Doing so can help preserve your relationship.